eislab-cps/synctree/README.md

 CRDTs guarantee that all replicas will eventually **converge to the same state**, regardless of the order of updates or network delays.

+The CRDT in SyncTree is based on the following algorithms:
+- **Last-Writer-Wins Register** — implemented using vector clocks
+- **LSEQ** — To handle merge of ordered sequences, originally designed for efficient collaborative editing.
+Reference: [LSEQ — An adaptive structure for sequences in distributed collaborative editing](https://hal.inria.fr/hal-00921633/document)_

 ## Potential Applications
 - **Collaborative editing**
   Real-time editing of documents, code, or data structures